karo-fox/skills-garden/README.md

 # skills-garden
-REST API for my personal project.

 ## Try it out live [here](https://skills-garden.herokuapp.com/)!

 It is proven that efficient learning requires repeating the material.
 I designed this app to help myself with studying.
 It features:

 ### garden
 Here you can create **fields** which are simple categories, e.g. Maths, or Physics.
-To each field you can add **topics**, such as Geometry or Gravity.
+You can add **topics**, such as Geometry or Gravity, to each field.

 ### sources
-To each of your topics you can add **sources**, which can be either text notes or url links.
+**Sources** can be added to each of your topics in the form of text notes or links.

 ### schedule
 This part takes care of your **reviews**, which are planned according to your fields settings.